paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 ### Statutory Notes

 #### Prior Provisions
-Provisions similar to those in this section were contained in [section 2257 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2257&num=0&edition=prelim), Appendix, War and National Defense, prior to repeal by Pub.
+Provisions similar to those in this section were contained in section 2257 of the former Appendix to Title 50, War and National Defense, prior to repeal by Pub.
 L. 103–337, § 3412(a).

 #### Amendments
 2011—Pub.
 L. 111–351 substituted “Administrator” for “Director” in introductory provisions and in par.
 (3).